 - In a medium bowl, whisk 2 cups flour, 2 teaspoons baking powder and 1/2 teaspoon salt.
 Set aside.

 - Add your flour mixture on top of your cocoa mixture and, using a fork, stir to combine until smooth and well incorporated.
-Cover your bowl with plastic wrap and chill for at least 4 hours.
+Cover your bowl with plastic wrap and chill for at least 4 hours (I usually chill my cookie dough overnight).

 - When your dough is ready, preheat your oven to 350F.
 Line a cookie sheet with parchment paper and set aside.